Reducing Your Risk of Cirrhosis

 Do Not Share Needles

-Hepatitis B and C can be transmitted through blood products and through use of contaminated needles and syringes.
-Avoid using IV drugs.
-If you do use these drugs, do not share needles or syringes with anyone.
+Hepatitis B and C can be spread through blood products and contaminated needles and syringes.
+People should not use IV drugs.
+Those who do should not share needles or syringes with others.

 Get Vaccinated Against Hepatitis B